 Interface for Cards or Tiles

-This User Interface is used to represent individual bits of content as separate cards per object.
+This User Interface represents individual bits of content as separate cards per object.
 This design is ideal for applications that often serve modified information or alerts that are contextually distinct from the preceding or following items.

-The design is a better fit for applications that show posts, notifications, or images.
+The design better fits applications that show posts, notifications, or images.

 Interface for Galleries